Governance and Parameter Control

 - credible finality

-This means the goal is not “no governance.”
+The goal is therefore not “no governance.”

 The goal is disciplined governance: governance that is real, explicit, and capable of responsible maintenance, but also narrow enough and constrained enough that it does not silently dominate the adjudication layer.